distributeaid/aggregated-public-information/ReportingModelReadMe.md

 # ReportingModelReadMe

+## Table of Contents
+- Overview
+- Strapi Environment Setup
+- Grouping Models
+- Reporting Models
+- Group Model
+- Functions
+- Bulk Entry
+- Data Sources
+- Troubleshooting
+- Costs Involved
+- Passwords and Credentials
+- Contact Information

 ## Overview
 This project involves setting up a Strapi environment to manage and report data efficiently.
 The environment was set up on Gitpod, and all changes are recorded in Distribute Aid's GitHub repository: [aggregated-public-information, branch FinalReportingModels](https://github.com/distributeaid/aggregated-public-information/tree/FinalReportingModels).

 Whenever changes are made in Strapi (both front and back end), GitHub records these commits.
 Some actions also edit documentation files due to the setup.
 Since these are not relevant, the focus here is on the main files created.

 ## Strapi Environment Setup
-For setting up the Strapi environment, please refer to the [README.md file in the repository](https://github.com/distributeaid/aggregated-public-information/blob/FinalReportingModels/README.md).
+For installing and setting up the Strapi environment, please refer to the [README.md file in the repository](https://github.com/distributeaid/aggregated-public-information/blob/FinalReportingModels/README.md).

 ## Grouping Models
 Whenever generating a model in Strapi, it auto-generates the `content-types`, `controller`, `routes`, and `services` folders.
 To group models (e.g., the reporting models), you need to combine each model's `content-types`, `controllers`, `routes`, and `services` folders to one.